Who we are

-Governments are now unanimous that a world free from nuclear weapons is necessary.
-But they are uncertain on how to get there.
-US statesmen have said that the goal of a nuclear weapon free world is like the top of a very tall mountain…the climb is difficult and the top cannot be seen.
-To demonstrate that it’s possible to reach such a high goal – and to reach it soon –K-Project for Peace invites fellow peace activists from around the world to join us in climbing the highest free-standing mountain in the world: Mt Kilimanjaro.
-Now is the time for the people of Africa to elevate the global campaign against the catastrophic humanitarian impact of nuclear weapons.
-It is simply unacceptable that a small group of nations continue to put global health and human civilization at risk.
-It’s critical that the people of Africa raise a collective voice against the continued possession of some 17,000 nuclear weapons.
-It’s also time to address the damaging and dangerous effects of uranium mining in Africa, and recognize it as a potential disaster.
+Governments were unanimous that a world free from nuclear weapons was necessary.
+But they were uncertain on how to get there.
+US statesmen said that the goal of a nuclear weapon free world was like the top of a very tall mountain…the climb is difficult and the top cannot be seen.
+To demonstrate that it’s possible to reach such a high goal – and to reach it soon –K-Project for Peace invited fellow peace activists from around the world to join us in climbing the highest free-standing mountain in the world: Mt Kilimanjaro.
+It was time for the people of Africa to elevate the global campaign against the catastrophic humanitarian impact of nuclear weapons.
+It is simply unacceptable that a small group of nations continued to put global health and human civilization at risk.
+It was critical that the people of Africa raised a collective voice against the continued possession of some 17,000 nuclear weapons.
+It was also time to address the damaging and dangerous effects of uranium mining in Africa, and recognize it as a potential disaster.
 For better understanding of the impact of uranium mining click here to watch the video.

 End in Mind

 We hope K-Project for Peace will achieve three things: